andrew-canaan/Fintech-Project/think tank/fundamentals/v1.1/README.txt

     - It will prompt the user for which criteria it would like to screen with, as well as whether the user wants to generate excel sheets.
     - The following are loose requirements for a V1 prototype:
-            1. Market Cap CHECK
+            1. Market Cap CHECK - Company Overview.xlsx

-            2. Current Price CHECK
+            2. Current Price CHECK - Daily Price xlsx

-            3. Volume CHECK
+            3. Volume CHECK - Daily Price xlsx

-            4. Dividends Y/N CHECK (DIVIDEND DATE AND EX DIVIDEND DATE)
+            4. Dividends Y/N CHECK (DIVIDEND DATE AND EX DIVIDEND DATE) - Company Overview xlsx

-            5. Earnings Per Share CHECK (CURRENT AND PER FISCAL YEAR)
+            5. Earnings Per Share CHECK (CURRENT AND PER FISCAL YEAR) - quarterly/annual earnings xlsx

-            6. Price to Earnings Ratio CHECK
+            6. Price to Earnings Ratio CHECK - Company Overview xlsx (PERatio)

-            7. Price to Earnings to Growth Ratio CHECK
+            7. Price to Earnings to Growth Ratio CHECK - Company Overview xlsx (PERatio)

-            8. Beta CHECK
+            8. Beta CHECK - Company Overview xlsx (PERatio)

             Recommend against these for now.